Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ## identifier

 Identifier of the entity.
-It is only used to uniquely identify the entry among all data, it is not displayed on the search tool.
+It is only used to uniquely identify the entry among all data; it is not displayed on the search tool.
+You should make sure that it is unique in your data and we modify it to make sure it is unique among all the data sources references under the web portal.

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |